 ×

 The accident happened in Arrowsmith, a remote area in the Southern Alps range.
-There have been numerous avalanches in recent days after heavy snow.
-NEW
+There have been several avalanches and the authorities are urging caution off piste.
+UPDATED

-A group was heliskiing on the mountain when the avalanche struck in an area south of Mt Arrowsmith.
+A group was heliskiing on Pito Peak in the South Ashburton Range when the avalanche struck in an area south of Mt Arrowsmith.

-The accident scene is 46kms west of the ski resort of Mt Hutt and 130kms west of Christchurch.
+The accident happened 46kms west of the ski resort of Mt Hutt and 130kms west of Christchurch.

 “One person was trapped in the avalanche and was in a critical condition when recovered at around 1pm.
 Tragically they died a short time later,” said the rescue services.